Key Points about expense policies:

 - Expense policies help you control business costs by setting guidelines for employee spend.

-- Most policies have sections for travel, accommodation, meals, and other expenses.
+- Most policies have sections for travel, accommodation, meals, and other business expenses.

 - If you want to create your first expense policy (or revamp an existing one), check out our free Business Expense Policy template.

-An expense policy is a guide for employees who make purchases using company funds.
-Expense policies outline allowable purchases, the reimbursement process, and other details to help your business manage spend.
+A company expense policy is a guide for employees who make purchases using company funds.
+Expense policies outline allowable work-related expenses and purchases, the reimbursement process (including expense reports), and other details to help your business manage spend.

 The exact details of your expense policy will differ depending on your business and any state-specific requirements, but most include similar information.
 We explain these inclusions and general best practices to help you create a policy that works for your business.